PauloPhagula/site/_posts/2016-08-02-BEM-block-element-modifier.md

 ```

 The adoption of this convention is quite huge, as for instance frameworks like
-[google material lite](https://getmdl.io/) use it.
+[Google material lite](https://getmdl.io/) use it.
 That is probably a sign you
 should have it on your tool belt or get used to it because you'll see it a lot
 in the future.